American Mafia History Website

 (April 2018)

-Anthony Lima, the former boss of the San Francisco Crime Family, began sharing confidential information with federal agents in 1965.
-He provided the FBI with a unique insider's view of organized crime from the highest levels.
-Lima shared information about his Mafia induction ceremony, provided details about the history of the Mafia organization in Pittsburgh, Pennsylvania, and identified La Cosa Nostra members in Pittsburgh and northern California.
-In doing so, he helped to shape the Bureau's organized crime investigations across the United States.
+In 1965, Anthony Lima, former boss of the San Francisco Crime Family, began sharing confidential information with federal law enforcement.
+He provided an insider's view of organized crime from the highest levels.
+Lima told agents about his induction ceremony, provided details about the history of the Pittsburgh Crime Family, and identified LCN members in Pittsburgh and the San Francisco Area.

 William Roemer